Seattle opts for experience over projects in draft class

 Even some of the five players taken in Saturday's later rounds have a chance to be contributors as rookies.

+“Absolutely.
+I mean, not necessarily an emphasis from a conference standpoint, but an emphasis to try to find people that we’re going to be able to click with our coaches and vibe with our locker room and be able to do that in a very very quick manner,” Seattle general manager John Schneider said.

-Seattle made eight selections, tied for the fewest by general manager John Schneider and coach Pete Carroll during their tenures.
+Seattle made eight selections, tied for the fewest by Schneider and coach Pete Carroll during their tenures.
 Getting to that number required a late trade, sending a 2021 sixth-round pick to Miami to move back into the seventh round.

 All eight of Seattle’s picks came from Power Five programs, and none appears to be a major developmental project.